A Pyramid In Scotland? All You Need To Know Before Visiting

 Scotland’s Pyramid, also known as Prince Albert’s Cairn, was erected in memory of the late Queen Victoria’s husband, Prince Albert, in the Balmoral Royal Estate in 1862.

-The pyramid is the largest and most impressive of several cairns.
-They were built to commemorate members of the Royal Family and significant events in their lives, such as births, deaths and marriages.
+The pyramid is the largest and most impressive of several cairns, built to commemorate members of the Royal Family and significant events in their lives, such as births, deaths and marriages.

 The estate has been a Royal residence for the British Royal Family for many years.